dmt360/ventuz-stream-player/README.md

 #### Internationalization

 You can change the error message strings by listening to the `ventuz-stream-player:strings` event.
 The event details contain an object with all built-in messages; just change the strings in that object to anything you'd like.
-For a list of all possible strings, check the `defaultStatusMsgs` object in `ventuz-stream-player.ts´.
+For a list of all possible strings, check the `defaultStatusMsgs` object in `ventuz-stream-player.ts`.

 ## Building